Hola! What’s the first thing that comes to mind when you think of Mexico?

 Rub shoulders with the rich and famous at Punta Mita!

-Close to Puerto Vallarta in Nayarit state, this 1,500-acre privately owned peninsula is one of the best Mexican resort destinations for a splurge.
+Close to Puerto Vallarta in Nayarit state, this exclusive 1,500-acre privately owned peninsula is perfect for a splurge.

 It’s nearly surrounded by bright blue water, and virtually every hotel and property boasts wonderful ocean views.